Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 |  3 |      134 |        0.852803 |        12 |        3 |           2.55841 |
 |  4 |      134 |        0.852803 |        18 |        4 |           3.41121 |

-The sum total of weights (Pearson coefficients) and sum total of weighted ratings to cacluate the weighted average recommendation score from this example, (below are the first five similar users only) are:
+Calcuate the weighted average recommendation score using the sum total of weights (Pearson coefficients) and sum total of weighted ratings.
+From this example, the first five similar users only are below.

 |    |   movieId |   sum_of_coefficients |   sum_of_weighted_ratings |   weighted_avg_recommendation_score |
 |---:|----------:|----------------------:|--------------------------:|------------------------------------:|